getalp/wikIR/README.md

     --output_dir               the directory where the collection will be stored

 optional argument:
-    --random_seed              the random seed to split the data in train/validation/test (use default value to reproduce our experiments)
-    --xml_output               if used, the documents and queries will be saved in xml format compatible with Terrier IRS
+    --random_seed              the random seed to split the data in train/validation/test --xml_output               if used, the documents and queries will be saved in xml format compatible with Terrier IRS

 output : our tool creates 7 files in the output directory